kewp/jack/README.md

   ...
 ```

-note how `top_btn` takes in a variable allowing for
+also note how `top_btn` takes in a variable allowing for
-customisation. `top_btn.html` might look like
+customisation. for example, `top_btn.html` might look like

 ```html
 <button>{var}</button>
 ```

-hopefully that makes what `jack` is clear.

 ## why